 But who cares?
-Regardless of her historical significance, the McCone series is worth checking out.
-She's a likable enough character, and refreshingly down-to-earth, especially in the early books -- a level-headed investigator with a tendency to occasionally get a bit too involved in her cases, that's balanced by a certain tough-mindedness born out of pragmatism, not macho theatrics.
+Regardless of any historical nitpicking, the McCone series is worth checking out.
+She's a refreshingly down-to-earth detective, savvy and as hard-nosed as she has to be, especially in the early books -- a level-headed investigator with a tendency to occasionally get a bit too involved in her cases, that's balanced by a certain tough-mindedness born out of pragmatism, not macho theatrics.

 McCone's cases tend to touch on social issues, but for the most part -- thanks in part no doubt to that innate levelheadedness --she tends to avoid banging any drum too loudly.

 In 1993, Muller received "The Eye," the Private Eye Writers of America's Lifetime Achievemnet Award, which is given for excellence and contribution to the genre for a body of work.
 It was about time.

 But it was also at about this time that the series began to change, with McCone undergoing several major shake-ups in her life.
 The feisty loner P.I. acquired an apprentice, Rae Kelleher and -- even more importantly -- a permanent significant other, the dashing and mysterious Hy Ripinsky, an at times too-good-to-be-true character, a pilot with a shadowy past in some unnamed intelligence agency or another who's part James Bond and part Lance White.
 He'd be right at home in a Harlequin romance, but seemed curiously out of place here.